M268816/power-repo/OEE Algorithm.md

 ### Conclusion

 There is a 18.02% difference between the calculation that Millipore is basing its data analysis on and the industry standard process.
 For efficiency analysis, this means we are misrepresenting our own data and potentially ignoring or downplaying possible problems within our processes because the OEE% are so agreeable.
-For outside parties who may only know of the standard OEE process, if we try and share this data within our own industry, other industry leaders, customers, or competitors, we are misrepresenting our efficiency and therefore the capacity of our processes.
+For outside parties who may only know of the standard OEE process, if we try and share this data within our own industry, other industry leaders, or competitors, we are misrepresenting our efficiency and therefore the capacity of our processes.

 # OEE2 Algorithm Breakdown.